Sikarii/sourcemod-docs-bot/README.md

 ### Deploying using Docker (Compose)
 1. Copy `docker-compose.yml.example` to `docker-compose.yml`.
 2. Run `docker-compose up -d` to start the bot in the background.

+## Development
+1. Clone the repository with `git clone https://github.com/Sikarii/sourcemod-docs-bot`.
+2. Navigate to the cloned repository with `cd sourcemod-docs-bot`.
+3. Copy `.env.example` to `.env` and fill environment variables.
+4. Run `npm run deploy:dev` to deploy slash commands to the dev guild.
+5. Run `npm run dev` to run the bot in development mode (restarts on changes).

 ## Acknowledgments